Featured image: “Ipswich Village” in the 1832 Philander map of the town of Ipswich.

 Muzzey, Pengry and Jewett

-Robert Muzzey (Muzzy, Mussey), whose name still attaches to the noble hill, on the slopes of which his lands lay, received a grant from the Town of a hundred acres, bounded by the North River.
+Robert Muzzey (Muzzy, Mussey) (now known as Jewett’s Hill) on the slopes of which his lands lay, received a grant from the Town of a hundred acres, bounded by the North River.
 Joseph Jewett, one of the most prominent men of Rowley, bought lots in 1656, near the Egypt River, together with 16 acres of land that lies within the common fence.
 On that property, a house was then occupied by Aaron Pengry, son of Deacon Moses Pengry, the salt maker.
 John Pengry and Faith Jewett were married on May 20, 1678.
 He had been enrolled as a soldier in King Philip’s war in 1675, and was chosen a member of the “Jury for Tryalls,” for the trial of the last of the unfortunates who were charged with witchcraft.
 Three were found guilty and sentenced to death.

 Ephraim Jewett came into ownership, and in 1709 married his friend and playmate, Elizabeth Hammond.
 Ephraim gave his wife the improvement of the whole estate until his son, Ephraim, a lad of sixteen, came of age, when he was to receive two-thirds of the real estate, and the remainder at his mother’s death.
 The dower of the widow was set off, a tract of woodland, pasture, tillage and meadow, beginning at the highway near Egypt river bridge,thence to the corner of the fence about 3 feet to the northward of the great Spring near the dwelling house,” final and conclusive evidence that here was the old home of two generations of Jewetts and presumably of Joseph Muzzey.